MRN-Code/coinstac-server/README.md

 This will invalidate the HAWK key pair used to make this request.
 It is up to the client to discard the HAWK key pair on its end.

+## development
+- helpful `couchdb` utilities may be found in `couch-util.js`.
+For example:
+    - `node couch-util.js --dd` deletes all couchdb databases on your server. tread with caution! :)

 # TODO
 [] Implement ath routes and protect actions that should require login [] Add routes for tags